WenchuanLiliZhao/A-Walk-in-the-Woods/Set Theory/Basic/Zermelo-Fraenkel Set Theory.md

 In set theory such as ZFC, however, things go abstract and simpler.
 There is no distinction between "monads" and "extension", as every object is a set (or class); and the extension of a set is solely the construction accumulated by its elements, namely, the set itself, and nothing more.
 Speaking in a Latin style, it is "a set is".
 For this reason, when the axiom of extension is to be expressed in natural language, mathematicians would say: **a set is uniquely defined by its elements**.

 Within this context, the geometrical properties of a set treated as additional to the set, which are discussed in the subjects like geometry and topology; and the topic of the space-filling property, namely, the volumes of sets, is left to measure theory.

+---

+Some set theories also include **classes**.
+A classes is a collection of sets.
+It is not formally introduced in ZFC, because not every class is a set.
+Those non-set classes are called **proper classes**.
+For example, the class $R = \{x: x \notin x\}$ is a proper class, and Russell's paradox is thereby avoided by accepting such a concept.

+Robert André in his book *[Axioms and Set Theory](https://www.math.uwaterloo.ca/~randre/1aaset_theory_140613.pdf)* includes classes as a primitive notion.
+In this case, many ZFC axioms also make sense for classes.
+The axiom of extension, for example, is thereby expressed as: for any classes $A$ and $B$, $A = B$ if and only if they consist of exactly the same elements.
+For the sake of reader-friendliness, André tacitly invoked class equality, $=$, in the expression.
+However, $=$ is not an primitive notion in this book – and it is not necessary to be.
+For avoiding using the term "identical", the axiom in formal language can be expressed as

+$$
+\forall A \forall B (\forall x (x \in A \Leftrightarrow x \in B) \iff \forall S\forall y((y \in A \Rightarrow y \in S) \Leftrightarrow (y \in B \Rightarrow y \in \mathcal S))).
+$$

+The assertion looks massive, but if the subclass relation, $\subseteq$, is defined, it can be translated as

+$$
+\forall A \forall B (\forall x (x \in A \Leftrightarrow x \in B) \iff \forall S (A \subseteq S \Leftrightarrow B \subseteq S)).
+$$

+Be cautious that this is only an intuitive interpretation, as $\subseteq$ can not be defined without the axiom of extension in terms of sets or classes.

+On the other hand, the axiom of abstraction causing Russell's paradox is thereby modified into an axiom in terms of classes: for any predicate $P(x)$ on sets, we can find a class $A$, such that
+$$
+\forall x(x \in A \iff P(x)).
+$$
+Then, **class-builder notation** of $A$ can be defined as
+$$
+A = \{x: P(x)\}.
+$$

+This version of the axiom of abstraction is known as the **axiom of class construction**.
+It is believed to be true and does not raise any paradox yet.
+In **Von Neumann–Bernays–Gödel set theory** (**NBG**), this axiom is a theorem derived from a different set of axioms in the term of functions and arguments as the primitive notions.

+Although, in ZFC, classes is not a formally included concept, and we hence avoid use this term when narrating the axiomatization, but it is still a useful idea for intuitive comprehensions.